-Harper College offers gender-neutral bathrooms that are accessible by all genders in the following locations:
+Harper College offers all gender bathrooms that are accessible by everyone in the following locations:

 - Building C: C110 and C229

 Farmer's Fridge offers fresh food vending machines on campus located at:

 - Building X, southeast corner by the Massage Therapy Clinic

 Harper College Counseling Services provides support for students across 3 main areas: Career – Personal – Educational.